hazelcast/hazelcast-reference-manual/src/IntegratingOpenSSL.md

     </properties>
 </ssl>
 ```

 The `ciphersuites` property accepts a comma separated list (spaces, enters, tabs are filtered out) of cipher suites in the order
 of preference.

-You can configure a member and client with different cipher suites; but there should be at least one shared cipher-suite.
+You can configure a member and client with different cipher suites; but there should be at least one shared cipher suite.

-One of the cipher-suites that gave very low overhead but still provides solid security is the 'TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256'.
+One of the cipher suites that gave very low overhead but still provides solid security is the 'TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256'.
-However in our measurements this cipher-suite only performs well using OpenSSL; using the regular Java TLS integration, it performs
+However in our measurements this cipher suite only performs well using OpenSSL; using the regular Java TLS integration, it performs
 badly.
-So keep that in mind when configuring a client using regular SSL and a server using OpenSSL.
+So keep that in mind when configuring a client using regular SSL and a member using OpenSSL.

-Please check your security expert to determine which cipher-suites are appropriate and run performance tests which ones perform
+Please check with your security expert to determine which cipher suites are appropriate and run performance tests to see which ones perform
 well in your environment.

-If no cipher-suites is configured, the both client and or server will determine a cipher-suite themselves during the TLS/SSL
+If you don't configure the cipher suites, then both client and/or member will determine a cipher suite by themselves during the TLS/SSL
 handshake.
-Which can lead to suboptimal performance and lower security than required.
+This can lead to suboptimal performance and lower security than required.

 ### Other Ways of Configuring Properties